jelias2/EKS-infura-webserver/README.md

     * transactions.go structs releating to transaction request and responses
   * /load-tests contains scripts for load-testing: see more info in the load-testing section
   * /build contains build artifacts
-  * /deploy contains k8s deployment code
+  * /deploy contains k8s deployment code and EKS terraform code

 ## Makefile Commands: <a name="makefilecommands"></a>
   * ```make bin``` -> Will build the binary with the artifact sent to /build